mflowgen/mflowgen/docs/ref-graph-building-api.rst

 nodes in your graph.

 Note that for general discussion, we use the words "step" and "node" interchangeably in the following documentation.
+However, the python code defines a :py:mod:`Step` class.

 .. toctree::
    :maxdepth: 2